Indexing Techniques for Graph Reachability Queries: Background

-The approaches for processing regular path queries can be used to process path-constrained reachability queries, \textit{e.g.}, building a finite automata according to $\alpha$ and using the finite automata to guide an online traversal for the query processing.
+The approaches for processing regular path queries can be used to process path-constrained reachability queries, \textit{e.g.}, building a finite automata according to $\alpha$ and using the finite automata to guide an online traversal.
 We note that the path semantic needs to be specified for processing such queries.
 In practice, the arbitrary path semantic has been widely adopted, \textit{e.g.}, SPARQL 1.1 \cite{sparql}.
 Due to the presence of the Kleene operators in $\alpha$, path-constrained reachability queries are inherently recursive, which are known to be computationally expensive.
-Another naive approach for processing path-constrained reachability queries is precomputing an extended transitive closure, which records for any pair of vertices $(s,t)$ not only whether $t$ is reachable from $s$ but also the information related to edge labels of the paths from $s$ to $t$ for the evaluation of path constraint $\alpha$, referred to as a \textit{generalized transitive closure} (GTC) \cite{10.1145/1807167.1807183,10.1109/ICDE55515.2023.00013}.
+Another naive approach for processing path-constrained reachability queries is precomputing a \textit{generalized transitive closure} (GTC) \cite{10.1145/1807167.1807183,10.1109/ICDE55515.2023.00013}.
+It records for any pair of vertices $(s,t)$, not only whether $t$ is reachable from $s$, but also the information related to edge labels of the paths from $s$ to $t$, which is necessary for evaluating path constraint $\alpha$.
 However, GTCs are even more expensive to compute than TCs that are already known to be computationally expensive.
 Thus, precomputing GTCs is not feasible in practice.